saivarshith123/University-Attendance-Calculator/README.md

 🌟 Features
 -----------

-*   **Dual Calculator Modes**: Switch between "Theory Calculator" and "Lab Calculator".
+*   **Dual Calculator Modes**: Switch between "Theory Calculator" and "Lab Calculator."

 *   **Current Percentage Calculation**: Instantly see your current attendance percentage for any course.